Riemannian metrics on differentiable stacks: The stack perspective

-A stack can be thought of as a generalization of the notion of space, which allows at the same time for internal symmetries and singular behavior, of the type one encounters often in the study of moduli spaces of geometric or algebraic structures.
-We give a quick overview on the theory, referring for details to the original monograph by Giraud \cite{giraud} or the more recent survey \cite{vistoli}.
-The smooth version is discussed, e.g., in \cite{bx,lerman,metzler}.
+A stack can be thought of as a generalization of the notion of space, which allows at the same time for internal symmetries and singular behavior, of the type one often encounters in the study of moduli spaces of geometric or algebraic structures.
+We refer for details to the original monograph by Giraud \cite{giraud}, or the more recent survey \cite{vistoli}.
+The smooth version, discussed for instance in \cite{bx,lerman,metzler}, admits an alternative formulation, avoiding the classic paraphernalia, under which differentiable stacks are Lie groupoids modulo Morita equivalences.
+We adopt here this approach and we express our linearization results from the previous sections in the language of stacks.
+Before we can formulate our results, will we need to develop some basic notions related to maps between stacks, such as immersions and submersions, which do not seem to be available in the literature.